bbhunter/xxe-generator/README.md

 # xxe-generator

 The source code is uncomplicated JavaScript, HTML and CSS code.
-Usage of massive front-end frameworks is a waste of resources IMO.
+Usage of massive front-end frameworks would be a waste of resources here (IMO).

 ## Contribute Payloads